pztop/namesilo_ddns/README.md

 * Create cronjob (optional)

 ## Manual test:
-You should test the script to verify that is actually can update the DNS record at Namesilo.
+You should test the script to verify that actually can update the DNS record at Namesilo.

 Step 1: Create an A record in DNS Manager at Namesilo.
 Set it to a random IP address (not the same public IP of yours).
 For example: